billionray/zzuli-note-mock/README.md

-# zzuli-note-simulation
+# zzuli-note-mock
-note for absence
+mock note for absence